(File modified: September 11, 2021 2:21 pm)

 The one I found was the “Dual-Position Seatpost” made by Redshift Sports.
 Like the Alinker it was designed and manufactured by a small group, and originally brought to market by crowd-funding.
-This mechanism on the top of a custom post allows the seat to be pushed into two different positions.
+In July 2020 I installed this custom post with its mechanism on top which allows the seat to be pushed into two different positions.
 Forward puts the seat in the normal position for riding when sitting upright.
 The back position is intended for when one is pedaling crouching forward and down.
 The distance between the two positions is not all that great, however I have found it moves the seat far enough back to now provide me enough room to stand and walk.
 And if I want to sit upright and walk the bike as intended, I can simply tug (stiff but not hard) and click the seat forward to its forward riding position.
 The diameter of this post is identical to the post that comes with the bike, so it just swaps in.
 It is available from a number of places on-line, but I bought mine at the Take A Hike Shop located in Missouri where I went to graduate school.

 As you can see by comparing my modified bike to the manufacturer’s picture at the top of the page, this custom seatpost allows the seat to be further back and be adjusted tipped down in the front to leave room to stand.
 Notice how I can be upright and walking, with plenty of room but with the seat right up touching my rear end so if I drop it is not very far.
 [Hint!
 Right-clicking on any picture should allow most browsers to display a larger image.]